A practical guide to smarter task management

 Introduction

-A strong subtask meets three essential criteria:
+A functional subtask meets three criteria:

-• A defined process (how to execute it),
+• A defined process — how to execute it,

 Psychological benefits